How to Repair Your Forklift Battery

 by Veronica Pembleton on Nov 15, 2017

 Although in principle forklift batteries are similar to car batteries when it comes down to repairing them the process is very different.
-In contrast to car batteries, forklift one’s are much larger, weigh more and are harder to fix or refurb.
+In contrast to car batteries, forklift ones are much larger, weigh more, and are harder to fix or refurb.
 When it comes down to it, they are deep cycle batteries and can, therefore, be discharged to lower levels without withstanding damage.
-As an everyday user or warehouse engineer, there are steps you can take to aid the batteries performance such as regular cleaning, replacing fluids or removing sulfation.
-Generally, however, it is best that the more complex of repairs are left to the professionals who can utilize their experience and knowledge to ensure the fix is done safely.
+As an everyday user or warehouse engineer, there are steps you can take to aid the batteries performance such as regular cleaning, replacing fluids, or removing sulfation.
+Generally, however, the more complex of repairs should be left to the professionals who can utilize their experience and knowledge to ensure the fix is done safely.

 If your forklift isn’t working correctly you should always start by accessing its traction battery as there could be a multitude of problems that are affecting the performance.
 Whenever you look to repair a battery you should only repair ones that are performing lower than 80% rated capacity, in this instance, it becomes similar to the repair of a car battery.

 One of the most typical reasons for battery failure is low water levels and can even lead to permanent damage.
 If the battery dries out, the top of the ‘plates’ will start to erode and even burn, which will leave irreparable damage that will isolate the underwater part.
 If following this the water levels are then restored, the damage will have already been done causing lasting problems in the form of accelerated water loss and more frequent overheating.

 To stop drying out and overheating, you should add water before or after cleaning, but just enough to cover the splash guard – please note that you shouldn’t overfill this.
 Using a hydrometer to measure if the fluids are 30 percent sulfuric acid and 70 percent water is also important.